Phone: (415) 444-7070

 Petitions to Seal and Destroy Arrest Records

 California Penal Code section 851.8 sets forth a procedure in which individuals may petition law enforcement or the District Attorney's Office to destroy arrest records in instances where no complaint is ever filed with the Court.
 If law enforcement or the District Attorney's Office does not respond to these petitions, individuals may then file the petition with the Court to obtain an order compelling the destruction of these arrest records.
 The petition is entitled "Petition to Seal & Destroy Arrest Records Pursuant to 851.8 of the California Penal Code" and is available by clicking here.
-If filing this petition with the Court, it must be filed in person in the Criminal Clerk’s Office.
+If filing this petition with the Court, it must be filed in person in the Civil Clerk’s Office, Room 113.
 It will be forwarded to a judicial officer to determine whether to grant or deny the petition.

 Petition for Release From Penalties and Dismissal of Criminal Case